-The 2023 Whale Watching Season is going to be a splash!!
+The 2023 Whale Watching Season is in full sail!!

 Have you ever heard about the opportunity to witness the magnificent whales on Long Island?
 Whale watching on Long Island is an incredible experience for people of all ages.